lachrymator/RF-Score/rescoring/README.md

 ### PDBbind v2010 refined set (N = 2061) minus PDBbind v2007 core set (N = 195)

 There are 181 complexes in common in both sets.
 The 2bo4 protein fails PDB-to-PDBQT conversion because of a ZeroDivisionError raised by prepare_receptor4.py.
 The 1xr8 ligand is far away from its protein.
-Therefore this training set has N = 2061 - 181 - 2 = 1878 complexes.When w6 = 0.012, the model yields the best prediction performance with rmsd = 1.983, sdev = 1.988, pcor = 0.577, scor = 0.649 and kcor = 0.461.
+Therefore this training set has N = 2061 - 181 - 2 = 1878 complexes.
+When w6 = 0.012, the model yields the best prediction performance with rmsd = 1.983, sdev = 1.988, pcor = 0.577, scor = 0.649 and kcor = 0.461.

 ### PDBbind v2013 refined set (N = 2959) minus PDBbind v2007 core set (N = 195)